Video action recognition for lane-change classification and prediction of surrounding vehicles: Problem Formulation

 \section{Problem Formulation}

-We define lane change prediction as a multi-classification problem in which the goal is to determine whether a vehicle $i$ will make a left or right lane-change or remain in its lane given the observed context up to some time $N$.
+We define lane change prediction as a multi-classification problem in which the goal is to determine whether a vehicle $i$ will make a left or right lane-change (LLC, RLC) or remain in its lane (no lane change) given the observed context up to some time $N$.
 As can be seen in Figure \ref{fig:problem}, the lane-change event is defined as the time when the center of the rear bumper is just above the lane markings.
+Therefore, cases with small lateral displacements, lateral oscillations, or aborted lane change maneuvers (including unsafe or aggressive behaviors) are contained in the no lane change class (NLC).
+Although these are difficult cases that often result in false positives, false lane change detection and prediction would not be as critical for the context of predictive driving automation systems as they can anticipate dangerous situations in which the safest control actions would be the same as in the case of actual lane changes.

 The observation horizon or time window will contain a set of $N$ images that will be stacked according to the activity recognition method used.

-We will examine the effects of time to event (prediction horizon) and observation duration ($N$) on the accuracy of lane-change classification (when $TTE = 0$) and prediction (when $TTE>0$).
+Then, the problem can be posed as a \emph{classification} or \emph{prediction} problem based on the value of the Time to Event ($TTE$), or prediction horizon, as follows: \begin{itemize} \item Lane-change \emph{classification}: when $TTE=0$.
+That is, the observation horizon contains part of the lane change maneuver itself for the LLC and RLC classes. \item Lane-change \emph{prediction}: when $TTE>0$.
+Depending on the TTE value, the observation horizon will contain more or less information of the actual lane change maneuver for LLC and RLC classes.
+For very high TTE values the maneuver may not even have started.
+Still, contextual or symbolic information can help anticipate lane changes in these cases. \end{itemize} We will examine the effects of $TTE$ or prediction horizon and observation duration ($N$) on the accuracy of lane-change classification and prediction.

 The prediction relies on visual cues that are computed from regions of interest (ROI) extracted from the contour labels provided in the PREVENTION dataset.
 Four different ROI sizes are considered: $\times 1$, $\times 2$, $\times 3$ and $\times 4$ the size of the square bounding box around the vehicle contour (see Figure \ref{fig:rois}).
 Zero-padding is used when the ROI exceeds the limits of the image.
 The size of the ROI modulates the amount of context information being considered in the input data stream.
 Thus, $\times 1$ mostly contains information related with the vehicle appearance, while $\times 4$ incorporates a large amount of front and side context information.
-For ROI sizes greater than $\times 2$, the approach can be considered as interaction-aware.
+For ROI sizes of $\times 3$ and $\times 4$ the approach can be considered interaction-aware since the image contains information regarding cars in the same or adjacent lanes.
+Other variables relevant for lane change prediction such as the number of lanes, or road curvature, are implicitly included in the context information.

 Since the vehicle is always centered in the ROI, dense optical flow (from the motion stream) should be interpreted as a way of measuring the movement of the context (infrastructure and other vehicles) around the detected vehicle.
 As shown in Figure \ref{fig:of}, the optical flow is low in the region where the vehicle is, while it is more predominant around it.